Data Modeling Interview Questions

 20. Q20L5 · Schema evolution

-How do you handle adding a new column to a fact table consumed by multiple downstream pipelines?
+How do you add a column to a fact table consumed by many downstream pipelines?

 21. Q21L5 · Time dimension

-Why use a dim_date table instead of relying on the warehouse's date functions?
+Why use a dim_date table instead of the warehouse's date functions?

 22. Q22L6 · Multi-region